200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-DieNirthDie.md

 ## Judge Comments

 Die, Niruth, Die! tells the tale of a great dragon’s life from birth to death.
 The game makes great use of dominoes to create a timeline from the “bones” of the dragon and the available themes really nail dragon lore.
-The rules lay out really clear procedures with a satisfying and well-defined beginning and end. _- [Marshall Miller]_({{site.baseurl}}/judges)
+The rules lay out really clear procedures with a satisfying and well-defined beginning and end. - [_Marshall Miller_]({{site.baseurl}}/judges)